Article contains topics of suicide and death.

-Each chapter, subtle in its variety yet pungent in its voice, Eric Morris teaches us ways of life, highlighting the dangers of its ever-changing impermissibility —a system of negligence that inspires its citizens to follow one another with precaution: living life as if a lack of agency were normalized to a degree of recuperation, forever battling the woes of tiredness, frustration, resentment, and a systemic idea that “confronts” it all —the idea of so-called “resilience.”
+Each chapter, subtle in its variety yet pungent in its voice, Eric Morris gifts a ruler for measuring, underwhelmingly highlighting the common roles we see ourselves in under imperialism: a system of negligence that inspires its citizens to follow one another with a sense of caution, living life as if a lack of agency were normalized to a degree of recuperation, forever battling the woes of tiredness, frustration, resentment, and a systemic idea that “confronts” it all —the idea of so-called “resilience.”

 Read more here.